 Handle the coin by the edges only.

 There is never any good reason to touch the front or the back of a coin with your fingertips.
 Even when your fingers are clean, any little bit of dirt, oil, or grit can damage the surface.
 Pick the coin up with your primary hand (most people are right-handed), using your thumb and forefinger to hold the coin securely.
 Always keep the coin above your soft cloth or tray, leaning in towards the coin rather than drawing the coin towards your face.
-Be sure to keep the coin away from your exhaled breath.
+Also, be sure to keep it away from your exhaled breath.

 If you are looking at a loose coin at a coin show or at a dealer's shop, be aware of any felt-lined coin tray or other soft surfaces the dealer may provide.
 If you don't see one, asked the dealer if he has one that you can use.
 Then, be sure to hold the coin over it when you pick it up.

-Most dealers put their coins in some kind of holder, coin flip or a cardboard 2x2, but from time-to-time, you may have to hold a loose coin without any drop protection.
-In this case, use your other hand as a "catch-guard," holding your cupped left hand slightly below the coin so that if you do drop it, your other hand will catch it.
+Most dealers put their coins in some sort of holder, coin flip or a cardboard 2x2, but from time-to-time, you may have to hold a loose coin without any drop protection.
+In this case, use your other hand as a "catch-guard," keeping your cupped left hand slightly below the coin so that if you do drop it, your other hand will catch it.

 Never under any circumstances touch the surface of someone else's coin, even if the coin is a crappy, well-circulated, low-cost specimen in someone's junk box.
 Having respect for other people's coins is the number one point of etiquette to observe at coin shows, coin clubs, and in dealer shops.